 EID shall, within one year of license issuance, develop a forecasting method and associated operating plan that will be used to re-assess the water year type and to adjust minimum streamflows at Caples Lake Dam and Kyburz Diversion Dam during the months of January and February, in order to address lake levels at Caples Lake.
 The forecasting method shall be used to evaluate the water year type designations governing operations for January and February.
 The method and plan shall be approved by the Chief of the Division of Water Rights in consultation with the FS and the ERC prior to filing the method and plan with the Commission.
-Once approved by FERC, the licensee shall operate Caples Lake Dam and Kyburz Diversion Dam for the months of January and February and February.
+Once approved by FERC, the licensee shall operate Caples Lake Dam and Kyburz Diversion Dam for the months of January and February, beginning on the 5th day of each of these months, based on the approved forecasting method and operating plan.
 The EID shall provide notice to the FS, ERC, and Chief of the Division of Water Rights of the water year type designation governing operations for January and for February within five days of making each determination.
 After February, the forecasting method shall be consistent with the method described in Water Year Types described above (using Bulletin 120 or duly approved alternate forecasting tool).